motherfortress2/mmojs/README.md

-might switch to php soon.
+# Changelog
+switched from javascript to php since php may make this more possible.